Fitbit is dedicated to developing the most accurate fitness devices on the market.

 - The non-dominant wrist setting increases the sensitivity of step counting and should reduce any under counting of steps.
 Non-dominant is the default.

-In addition to dominance (right or left), Fitbit Alta and Alta HR also need to know which wrist you prefer to wear the tracker on.
-Tracker location helps orient the screen correctly in addition to adjusting the sensitivity of step detection.
+In addition to dominance (right or left), Fitbit Alta and Alta HR also need to know which wrist you prefer to wear the device on.
+Device location helps orient the screen correctly in addition to adjusting the sensitivity of step detection.

-To change your settings, in the Fitbit app go to Account tab and choose your tracker at the top of the screen.
+To change your settings, in the Fitbit app go to Account tab and choose your device at the top of the screen.

 What can I do if my step count seems inaccurate?

 If you feel that your step count and distance are inaccurate, first make sure the wrist placement settings are correct.
 Next, double check that you entered your height correctly.
 Since we use height to estimate your walking and running stride lengths, you may want to measure and manually adjust these values if your legs are longer or shorter than average.
 For more information, see How do I measure and adjust my stride length?

-To help with the accuracy of your Zip or One tracker, ensure that you’re wearing the clip-based tracker in the correct location.
+To help with the accuracy of your Zip or One device, ensure that you’re wearing the clip-based device in the correct location.
 For more information on how best to wear any device, see How do I wear my device?

 For these topics, see What should I know about my heart rate data?